 Glue all your pieces together.
-Once they’re glued you can glue on your pom pom nose and hat bobble, then add in face details with your black and red markers.
+Once they’re glued you can glue on your pom pom nose and santa hat bobble, then add in face details with your black and red markers.
 My kids also added some hat decoration, which I think adds so much personality!
 If you don’t have pom poms to hand, you can always use cotton balls for the santa hat bobble and a simple red paper cut out for the nose.

 It’s time to make the beard.
 Lay your Santa face on some white paper and draw a long beard shape.
 Make sure the shape goes all the way up to Santa’s hat, then cut it out.